So... What are Scale?

 Safer® Brand offers a variety of scale insect control products to help control and eliminate this garden pest and revive your plants.
 Please check out our scale insect control products for more details about how they work and how, when, and where they should be applied.

-Carefully read and follow all instructions on the product packaging for safe and effective result.
+Carefully read and follow all instructions on the product packaging for best results.
 It is recommended with any pesticide to test plants for sensitivity to the product.
 Spray a small section of the plant in an inconspicuous area and wait 24 hours before applying full coverage.

 Best time to apply treatment is when crawlers are present.
 Usual calendar times are April, late May-early June, and September, depending on the scale species.